nabichandani/CourseSiteGenerator/README.md

 # Course Site Generator

-Time worked on: From March 2017 - May 2017
+Time worked on: From April 2017 - May 2017

 ## Description